 How to customize the login screen completely

-The WordPress login page is just like any other page on your website.
-This means you can customize its styling and colors using CSS.
+The WordPress login page is just like any other page on your WordPress site.
+This means you can customize its styling and colors using CSS and WordPress themes.
 You can also add features to it and play around with the layout using HTML and PHP.

-While you can certainly customize the WordPress login screen and login form manually, we recommend using a WordPress plugin considering it’s much faster and easier.
+While you can certainly use the customizer to style the new WordPress login screen and login form manually using CSS, we recommend using a WordPress plugin considering it’s much faster and easier.
 Plus, you won’t have to mess around with any PHP files.
-It’s especially great for users who aren’t particularly tech-savvy or want to avoid the coding route.
+It’s especially great for users who aren’t particularly tech-savvy, don’t have the back-end know-how, or want to avoid the coding route.

 Customizing the login screen URL

-With Profile Builder Pro, you can easily customize the WordPress login URL by creating a new page in WordPress and adding the [wppb-login] shortcode to it.
+With Profile Builder Pro plugin, you can easily customize the WordPress login URL by creating a new page in your WordPress installation and adding the [ wppb-login ] shortcode to it.
+This gives you more security than relying on the wp-admin page or the wp-login.php page.

-For example, if you’re running a membership website and want to create a custom WordPress login page for members, you might call it something like Member Login Page and change it’s URL to www.example.com/member-login.
-Once that’s done, simply add the [wppb-login] shortcode to the text editor and publish the page.
-You can also add this login shortcode to a sidebar widget.
-It will have a Remember me checkbox under the username and password field by default.
-Your site’s members can simply bookmark the login page for quick access.
+For example, if you’re running a membership website and want to create a custom WordPress login page for members, you might call it something like Member Login Page and change it’s URL to www.example.com/member-login from www.example.com/wp-admin.
+Once that’s done, simply add the

 Allowing users to recover their password

-Profile Builder Pro lets you add a recover password section to your login page.
+Profile Builder Pro can act as a login plugin that lets you add a recover password section to your login page.
+This is a great way to improve your site’s user experience.
 This is a great way to improve your site’s user experience.
 All you have to do is add the

 It will look something like this on the front-end depending on which WordPress theme you’re using: